Hellennjerik/API-CAT-2-QUESTION-1/README.md

-# Product Management API
+# E-Commerce Customer and Order Management

-This project is a simple Flask-based API for managing products.The products are stored in memory for the duration of the server's runtime.
+This project provides a simple Django-based system to manage customers and their orders.

 ## Features

-- Add a new product
-- Retrieve a list of all products
+- **Customer Model**: Stores basic customer information (name and email).
+- **Order Model**: Tracks orders placed by customers with the order date and total amount.
+- **Database Relationships**: A one-to-many relationship where a customer can place multiple orders, but each order is linked to only one customer.

 ## Technologies Used

-- **Flask** - A lightweight Python web framework for building APIs.
+- **Django** - A high-level Python web framework for building web applications.
+- **SQLite** (default) - Database backend for storing customer and order information.
+You can configure a different database if needed.
-- **Requests** - A Python library for making HTTP requests, used in the client to interact with the API.
+- **Django ORM** - Object-relational mapping for interacting with the database.

-- **JSON** - For data exchange between the client and the server.
+## Setup Instructions

+### Prerequisites

 - Python 3.x
 - `pip` for installing dependencies

-### Installation
+- Basic knowledge of Django and its architecture